 if-exists This indicates the action to take if a connection to the same database exists already.
 See below for the legal values and actions.
-It defaults to the value of connect-if-exists.

-database-type A database type specifier, i.e. a keyword.
-This defaults to the value of is empty, a new connection is created.
-The default is NIL.
+It defaults to the value of database-type A database type specifier, i.e. a keyword.
+This defaults to the value of

+\connect-if-exists\.

+\default-database-type\

 A boolean flag.
 If T, acquire connection from a pool of open connections.
+If the pool is empty, a new connection is created.
+The default is NIL.

-If the pool make-default A boolean flag.
-If T, default-database is set to the new connection, otherwise default-database is not changed.
+make-default A boolean flag.
+If T, \default-database\ is set to the new connection, otherwise database The database object representing the connection.

+\default-database\ is not changed.
 The default is T.